SproutyLabs/SproutyDialogs/README.md

 And I will probably add more as I needed for my game ;)

+## Contribute

-Wharever, you can also contribute and add your own features, so please feel free to do so!
+You can also contribute to the project and add your own features, so please feel free to do so!

+You can report any bug, issues and request features in the [Github issues page](https://github.com/SproutyLabs/SproutyDialogs/issues/):
+- If you find any bugs or issues, report them as an issue [here](https://github.com/SproutyLabs/SproutyDialogs/issues/new?template=bug_report.md).
+- You can request any feature idea opening a new issue [here](https://github.com/SproutyLabs/SproutyDialogs/issues/new?template=feature_request.md).

+Please, check that the same or a similar issue isn't already exist before creating your own.

+> [!NOTE]
+> The plugin is writen and tested using GDscript and has no been tested for C#.

 ## Credits